Subscribe To This Site

 The big concern with carbs is not whether we are getting enough, but rather, which carbs are we eating.
 Are you eating a lot of bread and skipping vegetables and fruits?
 Are you eating white flour products and missing out on the benefits of whole grain foods?
 Do you concentrate on starchy vegetables, such as potatoes, and say no to broccoli and dark leafy greens?
 Do you go for deep-fried vegetables rather than eating them lightly cooked or raw?
 Chances are you are getting enough carbs, but are they the right kind?

-Fun Fact: The pigments in colorful carbs--deep greens, dark oranges, bright yellows, deep purples, and vivid reds--seem to provide protection to our bodies from all kinds of nasty malefactors.
+Fun Fact about Healthy Eating Carbohydrates: The pigments in colorful carbs--deep greens, dark oranges, bright yellows, deep purples, and vivid reds--seem to provide protection to our bodies from all kinds of nasty malefactors.
 Take advantage of this rainbow brigade by choosing fruits and vegetables that are colorful.
 (Orange frosting on your doughnut doesn’t count!)

 What is a serving of carbohydrate?